masiref/HandyML/README.md

 This project has been developed under UiPath Studio 2019.4.3.
 So you will need a Studio/Robot with version 2019.4.3+.
 #### 1.2.
 Python version
 This project uses Python 3.6.8+.
 It has been tested and developed on a x64 architecture.
 You can easily have a working Python 3.6 environment by installing Anaconda 2019.03 version ([download Anaconda](https://www.anaconda.com/distribution)).
-Then you will need to create an Anaconda environment specifying Python 3.6.8+ version ([https://stackoverflow.com/questions/48174935/conda-creating-a-virtual-environment](https://stackoverflow.com/questions/48174935/conda-creating-a-virtual-environment)).
+Then you will need to create an Anaconda environment specifying Python 3.6.8+ version by executing the following in Anaconda Prompt (replace [environment-name] by the name you want, eg. env-3.6):
+`conda create-env -n [environment-name] python=3.6`
 #### 1.3.
 Python packages
 You will also need to install the following packages using either `conda` (if Anaconda installed) or `pip` to be able to use this tool.
+If using Anaconda, launch Anaconda Prompt and execute following commands:
+`activate [environment-name]`
+`conda install numpy pandas scikit-learn`
+`pip install matplotlib`
 ##### 1.3.1.
 NumPy
 Developed with NumPy 1.16.4.
 ##### 1.3.2.
 Pandas